Skip to content

 Is this test as accurate as a doctor's visit?

-How do I read the audiogram?
+How do I read the chart?

 Why does the test start at 1000Hz?